Snapshot as of 5th April 2024

 Our guiding principles are to create an environment where people are treated fairly and have access to equal opportunities.
 We are constantly working to create a culture where people are encouraged to have diversity of thought where viewpoints, regardless of background, are considered.

-In our engagement survey 90% of colleagues stated that they were treated fairly and 85% stated that PCL promotes employee diversity & inclusion.
-We have continued our focus on Equality, Diversity & Inclusion over the last 12 months.
+We have continued our focus on Equity, Diversity & Inclusion over the last 12 months.
 This has included:

-We have links with a range of external organisations including Tech She Can, Women in Banking and Finance, This Can Happen and the Insurance Cultural Awareness Network.
-We continue to be signed up to the ABI Flexible Working Charter where all our roles are advertised as open to part-time and job share, promoting inclusiveness and our flexible working policy is shared on our internet to provide transparency.
+We have links with a range of external organisations and continue to be signed up to the ABI Flexible Working Charter where all our roles are advertised as open to part-time and job share, promoting inclusiveness and our flexible working policy is shared on our internet to provide transparency.

 The mean is calculated by adding up all the wages of employees in a company and dividing that figure by the number of employees.
 This means the final figure can be skewed by a small number of highly paid individuals.
 The median is the number that falls in the middle of a range when everyone’s wages are lined up from smallest to largest and is more representative when there is a lot of variation in pay.